P1YU5H-50N1/SearchHackerNews/README.md

-# HackerNews search for Hybr1d - An Assignment
+# HackerNews Search
+### Description
+Fetches and shows articles from hacker news API
 ### Instruction for running the project in local system
 Assuming you have node.js and npm install, if not, then install those first
 1. Run `npm install` in terminal or powershell in project's directory